The-Migus-Group/authentication-panel/oidc-authentication.md

 5. The Token Endpoint returns a DPoP-bound Access Token and OIDC ID Token, to the Client.
 6. The Client presents the DPoP-bound Access Token and DPoP proof, to the RS.
 7. The RS gets the public key from the IdP and uses it to validate the DPoP proof and Access Token.
+8. The RS returns the requested resource if authentication successful.

 # Client Identifiers